 - To pleasantly surprise someone every day with a genuine smile and unexpected kindness in word and deed.
-Life’s subtle gifts of compassion and concern are cherished.

 - To respect and celebrate the diversity of faiths, feelings, and fashions.
 Differences are natural and honoring each others’ perspectives creates mutual admiration.

 - To exercise artistic expression for its intrinsic value.
 The vitality of the instrumental, literary, dance, visual or vocal arts fuels the soul and expands the mind to new possibilities.

 - To invest a thoughtful minute before I speak or act.
 Regret is often preventable.
 Reversing harm is one of life’s most vexing challenges.

 - To honor those who courageously sacrifice for us at home and abroad, care for our health, educate, protect our freedoms and perform the healing and helping arts so that our quality of life is improved.